Job Description Summary:

 7. Represents the program/project within and outside the National Academies.
 Collaborates with experts and sponsors from government agencies, foundations, schools, and other organizations.

 8. May assist in raising funds for current and future projects by conducting research on topics for new studies, writing proposals, and identifying potential sponsors.
 Where applicable, participates in managing funder/member/alumni relations.

 NONESSENTIAL JOB DUTIES

 Related duties and special projects as assigned.

-Required Knowledge, Skills, and Abilities: Proficiency in Microsoft Office Suite, conferencing and virtual meeting software.
-Experience setting up, operating, and troubleshooting Audio, Video, and Lighting Equipment in a live setting.
-Ability to manage a high volume of varying technology issues and articulate problems and resolutions to both technical and non-technical users.
-Ability to operate with appreciable latitude for independent judgment and action.
-Ability to serve as a resource to others in the resolution of complex problems and issues.
-Ability to work successfully in a team environment and to form and maintain effective teams.
-Experience working in complex environments with a high degree of organizational effectiveness.
-Ability to develop relationships with co-workers and employees in other National Academies' departments through effective communication.
-Excellent communication skills with a proven ability to effectively interact with all levels of employees, members, and vendors.
+Required Knowledge, Skills, and Abilities: Knowledge of issues in applicable discipline.
+Ability to solve varied and complex problems using originality and ingenuity.
+Ability to operate using appreciable latitude for independent judgment and action.
+Ability to work successfully in a team environment.
+Ability to develop relationships with co-workers and employees in other National Academies’ departments through effective communication.
+Excellent communication and interpersonal skills with a proven ability to effectively interact with all levels of employees.